flwang1998/flwang1998.github.io/_pages/about.md

 * Hydrogen evolution properties of transition metal monoatom and clusters.
 * Material design of high hydrogen desorption without transition metal elements.

-In a word, resolveing electronic structure in the Kohn-Sham framework.
+In a word, resolving electronic structure in the Kohn-Sham framework.

 Skills
 ======